 40 Year Old BMW Gets A Digital Dash

 Got an old car that’s in need of a new dashboard?
-With a few parts and some spare time, you can BUILD your own custom digital dash.
+With a few parts and some spare time, you can BUILD your own custom digital dash with a Raspberry Pi and a IPS LCD screen.

 The original BMW e30 analog dashboard cluster display isn’t the worst in the world, but time hasn’t been kind.
 Instead of fixing our broken dashboard, we decided to rip it out and replace it with something a bit newer.